openresty/lua-nginx-module/README.markdown

     ngx.exec("/foo", { a = 3, b = "hello world" })

 The result is exactly the same as the previous example.
+The format for the Lua table passed as the `args` argument is identical to the format used in the [ngx.encode_args](http://wiki.nginx.org/HttpLuaModule#ngx.encode_args) method.

 Note that this is very different from [ngx.redirect](http://wiki.nginx.org/HttpLuaModule#ngx.redirect) in that it's just an internal redirect and no new HTTP traffic is involved.